BenjaminMedia/wp-cxense/README.md

 cXense recommendation widget ID that you would like represented on your content type.

+For debug purpose you can enable or disable the query cache.
+It is recommended to be enabled in production.

+SortBy Widget ID will be only used for widgets sortby options in wp-base.

 #### Rendering widgets

 In order to render the widgets available for your post you should make sure